Urma Sellinger (album)

 Urma Sellinger is the debut full-length album of Swedish Post-hardcore band Urma Sellinger.
 The album was produced by British recording producer Matt Hyde at Lunatic Music in Gävle, Sweden and at Bro Studios in London, United Kingdom.
-Urma Sellinger announced in February 2011 that Hyde will be working with the band again after working on the EP “Live Laugh Love.”
+Urma Sellinger announced in February 2011 that Hyde will be working with the band again after working on the EP "Live Laugh Love."

 History

-While in production, bass player Axel Vålvik departed from the band due to personal reasons.
+While in production, bass player Axel Vålvik departed from the band for personal reasons.